BioITHackathons/JaxTeam/README.md

 <br />
 We are looking for mutation in P0 that is lost in P1 or P2.
 <br />
-Gene model has an ORF which has a functional protein domain, which we are interested in as an end result of our predictions.
+Gene model has an ORF which translates into a protein which has a functional protein domain, and this which we are interested in as an end result of our predictions.